 fbpx

-Grout common uses in homes involve filling in tiles of shower floors and kitchens.
-The mixture is also popularly used for masonry walls, joining sections of pre-cast concrete, sealing joints, and filling voids.
-Which raises the question: Can you grout pavers too?
+Grout’s common uses in homes involve filling in tiles of shower floors and kitchens.
+The mixture is also popularly used for masonry walls, joining pre-cast concrete sections, sealing joints, and filling voids.
+This raises the question: Can you grout pavers too?

-Yes, you can.
-Although we don’t think that’s the best approach, a common sand installation is better, as we will explain later on.
+Yes, you can grout pavers.
+Although we don’t think that’s the best approach; a common sand installation is better, as we will explain later on.

-Grouting an outdoor paver installation is no different than an indoor stone or tile project.
-Although it is not uncommon to use the substance, still, in general, sand is the most popular and best option when it comes to paver joints.
+Grouting an outdoor paver installation is no different from an indoor stone or tile project.
+However, although it is not uncommon to use the substance, polymeric sand still is the most popular and best option when it comes to paver joints.

 Generally, grout is a blend of water, cement, and sand.
 And you can use it in many ways.
 The substance is often color-tinted when it has to be kept visible.
-Sometimes includes fine gravel when you use it to fill large spaces (such as the cores of concrete blocks).
+Sometimes, it includes fine gravel when you use it to fill large spaces (such as the cores of concrete blocks).

 can you grout pavers?